Karan3321-cmd/CAD-portfolio/README.txt

 - Screenshots of CAD models
 - Real world Pictures (some projects)
+- a .stl file for each model's final assembly
 - Readme file in each folder with basic functional explanations of each project.

 You can browse each project in its own folder.